What is high blood pressure?

 How do I know if I have high blood pressure?

 Your blood pressure tends to rise very slowly over time and therefore you don’t tend to notice any signs or symptoms that you have developed high blood pressure.
-For this reason it is called ‘the silent killer’.
 High blood pressure is strongly associated with heart attack, stroke, diabetes and kidney disease.

 Some symptoms you may notice are: